 4. Revisit your budget

 - Your expenses, earnings and goals will change over time.
 Hence, you should change the budget accordingly.
 Revisit your priorities, and your schedule, to help you keep on track every three months.
-It will also help you analyze where you might be able to save on a wider scale.
+It will also help you analyse where you might be able to save on a wider scale.

 5. Stick to your budget